pdewan/Grader/README.md

 *Note:* The compliance level may be set to **1.5** so be sure to change this to **1.7**.

+## Step 5: Add Project Dependencies
+The grader relies on 3 other projects, all of which can be found on GitHub.
+The first of these dependencies is the GraderBasics project by pdewan and the other are PlagirismCoupler and PlayingwPlaggie by mdaum.
+These projects must be imported into Eclipse and added as Project dependencies in the Java Build Path.

+Grader: <a href="https://github.com/pdewan/GraderBasics">GitHub link</a>
+PlagirismCoupler: <a href="https://github.com/mdaum/PlaigarismCoupler">GitHub link</a>
+PlayingwPlaggie: <a href="https://github.com/mdaum/PlayingwPlaggie">GitHub link</a>

 ## Step 6: Run the Program
 if you are going to run tests that use checkstyle, install chekstyle jars in your class path